When Protesters Misbehave, Who Pays for Campus Security?

 What you’ve identified as a disparity is a function of the very different nature of these two categories of gatherings/events, not any favoritism on the University’s part of one viewpoint or another.
 As I noted above, we treat rallies and protests the same way regardless of the group, and we treat events using reserved University facilities equally as well.

-As far as we know, the University has in fact applied this (flawed) criterion consistently.
-Just as the Jefferson Council had to pay for security for former Vice President Mike Pence and again for former Secretary of State Mike Pompeo, the Center of Politics was billed to pay for socialist Senator and former presidential candidate Bernie Sanders.
+As far as we know, the University has in fact applied this criterion consistently.
+Just as The Jefferson Council had to pay for security for former Vice President Mike Pence and again for former Secretary of State Mike Pompeo, the Center of Politics was billed to pay for Senator Bernie Sanders.

 University policy puts a significant damper on our ability to partner with conservative, moderate and independent groups at UVA to bring in speakers who would add a dash of diversity to a speaker line-up that, with rare exceptions, ranges from center-left to far-left.
 Shortly after the Shrier event, the University billed us $11,799 to provide security for conservative author Heather Mac Donald.

 Over two years of bringing speakers to UVA, we have been charged roughly $47,000 total in security fees.
-The Shrier and Mac Donald events were inflated by the addition of 10% “administrative fees” on top of charges for police manpower.
+The Shrier and Mac Donald events were inflated by the addition of ten percent “administrative fees” on top of charges for police manpower.

 In deciding whom to charge security fees, UVA has applied criteria that are nominally neutral.
 But in actual practice, there is no rational nexus between the need for security and the location of an event indoors or outdoors.
 Indeed, the Students for Justice in Palestine had to apply for a permit that specified where the rally would be held and what kind of amplified sound (if any) could be used.
 The event was organized, it had a sponsoring group, and the group’s leaders consulted with Student Affairs officials beforehand.
 What difference did the outdoor location make?
 How was the SJP different from the Queer Student Union marching, chanting, and screaming insults outdoors?